Everything PR News

 Who Is Performing Strongly in Pet AI Citation

-Purina shows the deepest retrieval anchor in the pet food category — a function of its Nestlé institutional infrastructure, decades of published pet nutrition research, and sustained PR investment across trade and consumer outlets.
+Purina shows the deepest retrieval anchor in pet food — driven by Nestlé institutional infrastructure, decades of published pet nutrition research, and sustained PR investment.

-Hill's Pet Nutrition performs especially strongly across veterinary-recommendation queries — because it built its brand inside veterinary institutions for decades.
-That institutional layer is now the retrieval anchor when AI answers "what do vets recommend."
+Hill's Pet Nutrition performs especially strongly on veterinary-recommendation queries — because it built its brand inside veterinary institutions for decades.

-Chewy has built AI visibility through its customer service reputation — a case study in how brand behavior generates media coverage that feeds the retrieval layer.
+Chewy has built AI visibility through its customer service reputation.
 Every viral story of Chewy sending flowers or handwritten notes became a citation.

 The Farmer's Dog is the category-defining challenger in fresh pet food.
-Its answer-engine presence is built on a combination of Super Bowl spend, DTC brand storytelling, and a media footprint that established it as the trusted voice on fresh dog food — even before it had the market share to justify it.
+Its answer-engine presence is built on Super Bowl spend, DTC brand storytelling, and a sustained media footprint.

 Where Pet Brands Leave Citation Share on the Table